 There is no evidence that the vaccines cause infertility in women or men.

-The COVID vaccines do not cause infection in pregnant women or their babies.
+The COVID vaccines cannot cause infection in pregnant women or their babies.
 None of the vaccines contain the live virus that causes COVID-19.

-Hospitals have taken significant precautions to prevent the spread of COVID-19 at their facilities and protect their patients, doctors, nurses and staff members.
-Every health system is different, however.
+During the pandemic, hospitals have adjusted their visitor guidelines as needed to help protect their patients, doctors, nurses and staff members.
+Many hospitals have eased some of their restrictions in recent months.
 Contact your hospital or labor and delivery unit a week or so before delivery to get the most current visitor restrictions.

-Pregnant women who want to limit going out during the pandemic may have the option to do telemedicine to meet some of their prenatal care needs that can be done from home.
+Pregnant women who want to limit going outside during the pandemic may have the option to do telehealth to meet some of their prenatal care needs that can be done from home.

 “Virtual visits can help minimize the risk of exposure,” Dr. Salzetti says.
 “Every pregnancy is different of course and special consideration must be taken to figure out what needs to be done in person, how often a patient needs to come in and what can be done remotely at home.”

 Some people can keep track of their blood pressure at home if needed.
 Monitoring the baby’s movements or kick counts are always part of the standard advice to keep track of the health and well-being of the baby at home.